Open source models for the parametric study of diffraction gratings in 2D/2.5D/3D with ONELAB/Gmsh/GetDP: Theoretical model

-The solution $u$ of the weak formulation can therefore be defined as the element of the space $L^2(\curl,d,k)$ of quasi-periodic functions (i.e. such that $u(x,y)=u_\#(x,y)e^{ikx}$ with $u_\#(x,y)=u_\#(x+d,y)$, a $d$-periodic function) of $L^2(\curl)$ on $\Omega$ such that: As for the boundary term introduced by the integration by part, it can be classically set to zero by imposing Dirichlet conditions on a part of the boundary (the value of $u$ is imposed and the weight function $u'$ can be chosen equal to zero on this part of the boundary) or by imposing homogeneous Neumann conditions $(\tensxi \nabla u) \cdot \mathbf{n}=0$ on another part of the boundary (and $u$ is therefore an unknown to be determined on the boundary).
-A third possibility are the so-called quasi-periodicity conditions of particular importance in the modeling of gratings.
+As for the boundary term introduced by the integration by part, it can be classically set to zero at the PML endings by imposing Dirichlet conditions on a part of the boundary (the value of $u$ is imposed and the weight function $u'$ can be chosen equal to zero on this part of the boundary) or by imposing homogeneous Neumann conditions $(\tensxi \grad u) \cdot \mathbf{n}=0$ on another part of the boundary (and $u$ is therefore an unknown to be determined on the boundary).
+A third possibility (applied here to lateral boundaries) are the so-called quasi-periodicity conditions of particular importance in the modeling of gratings.
 Denote by $\Gamma_l$ and $\Gamma_r$ the lines parallel to the $y$--axis delimiting a cell of the grating respectively from its left and right neighbor cell.
 Considering that both $u$ and $u'$ are in $L^2(\curl,d,k)$, the boundary term for $\Gamma_l \cup \Gamma_r$ is

-because the integrand $\overline{u'_\#} \left( \tensxi \,( \nabla u_\# +i k u_\# \mathbf{x})\right) \cdot \mathbf{n}$ is periodic along $x$ and the normal $\mathbf{n}$ has opposite directions on $\Gamma_l$ and $\Gamma_r$ so that the contributions of these two boundaries have the same absolute value with opposite signs.
+because the integrand $\overline{u'_\#} \left( \tensxi \,( \grad u_\# +i k u_\# \mathbf{x})\right) \cdot \mathbf{n}$ is periodic along $x$ and the normal $\mathbf{n}$ has opposite directions on $\Gamma_l$ and $\Gamma_r$ so that the contributions of these two boundaries have the same absolute value with opposite signs.
 The contribution of the boundary terms vanishes therefore naturally in the case of quasi-periodicity.